 While heat can cause or contribute to a wide variety of injuries and illnesses, there are three general types that are very common.

-Heat Exhaustion – When the body loses too much water and sweat, its internal temperatures begin to rise to levels that can make workers sick.
+When the body loses too much water and sweat, its internal temperatures begin to rise to levels that can make workers sick.
 Once body temperatures get above 100 degrees, symptoms can include vomiting, diarrhea, nausea, fatigue, and headaches.
-If workers begin feeling any of these symptoms, they should rest and cool their body off immediately to avoid exacerbating the illness.
+If workers begin feeling any of these symptoms, they should rest and cool their bodies off immediately to avoid exacerbating the illness.

 Other Ways the Heat Makes Work Dangerous

 Illness isn’t the only risk of working while it’s hot.
 High temperatures place all workers in danger by making routine aspects of their job riskier.
 The heat can cause glasses to fog up, make palms sweaty, and even make a person feel dizzy briefly—things that could trigger a serious work accident at any moment.

 Working In the Heat: Safety Tips You Can Follow

 There are many things that can be done to prevent heat-related illnesses and injuries.
 First and foremost, workers should listen to their bodies and watch for signs of fatigue that could develop into a more serious illness if ignored.
 At the first sign of heat-related symptoms, workers should immediately seek cooler shelter to lower their body temperatures.